Skip to main content

 Tips do not require a split policy โ€” a tips-only project works.
 But if the project also has a configured policy with a variadic slot, every order must still fill that slot, so a tip-only order on such a project is rejected with variadic_entry_required.
 Send the variadic entry alongside the tip in that case.

 Payer tips must be enabled on the project.
 On Lithuanian projects a tip recipient may additionally need tax-agent consent: an order is rejected with tip_beneficiary_consent_not_given only when the recipient's consent is explicitly not_given.
-A recipient with no consent record on file (consent_status: null) is not gated โ€” this is the case for beneficiaries you register through the integration API, so they are never consent-blocked.
-Consent status is exposed as consent_status on the beneficiary list โ€” given (ok to pay), not_given (rejected), or null (no applicable consent record: non-LT/tips-disabled projects, and integration-registered recipients).
+A recipient with no consent record on file (consent_status: null) is not gated.
+Consent status is exposed as consent_status on the beneficiary list โ€” given (ok to pay), not_given (rejected), or null (no applicable consent record: non-LT/tips-disabled projects and recipients with no consent record).
 Consent itself is collected by the merchant, outside the integration API.
+Tip recipients registered by phone on a Lithuanian project get their payout account assigned only once they consent; on projects under the consent regime, tip recipients cannot be declared inline.

 When an order has splits, its payment link must not expire โ€” pass lifetime: 0.
 A finite lifetime would make the split impossible to settle if the link expires after the customer starts paying.
 A non-zero lifetime on a split order is rejected with validation_split_expiration_not_allowed.